Finding a Top Financial Advisor Firm in Reston, Virginia

-Collectively, the team includes a certified public accountant (CPA), certified financial planner (CFP), chartered financial analyst (CFA) and personal financial specialist (PFS).
+Collectively, advisor certifications at the firm include certified public accountant (CPA), certified financial planner (CFP), chartered financial analyst (CFA) and personal financial specialist (PFS).

-Although the firm doesn’t require an account minimum for its services, the minimum annual fee for new clients is generally $5,000.
+Although this fee-only firm doesn’t require an account minimum for its services, the minimum annual fee for new clients is generally $5,000.